Money For The Rest of Us

 • Understand what drives the return.

-• Know your investment options and the associated risks.
+• Know your investment options, the fees, and the associated risks.

 • Have an exit strategy.